How does the Earth gain and lose mass?

 The Earth’s core loses energy, since much of it is consumed in a planet’s lifespan, but that only accounts for a loss for about 16 metric tons per year.
 The biggest mass loss comes from escaped hydrogen and helium, which escape with 95,000 metric tons of mass and 1,600 metric tons respectively.

-READ ALSO: Is it harder to get into a college out-of-state?
+READ ALSO: How much does it cost to get a KFC franchise?

 How much mass is the Earth losing through cosmic dust?